Jakson-Almeida/TikTokFullExtension/README.md

 - **Advanced Content Analysis**: Better video metadata extraction
 - **User Analytics Dashboard**: Track download history and preferences
 - **Social Features**: Share download links and recommendations
+- **🎯 Additional API Providers**: More TikTok download API options
+- **Smart API Selection**: Automatic selection of best-performing APIs

 ---

 **Note**: This extension is designed for educational and personal use.
 Please respect TikTok's terms of service and use responsibly.
 Video downloads are subject to TikTok's content policies and may not work for all videos due to technical limitations.

+**API Method**: The API download method provides direct video links when available, with automatic fallback to browser-based methods if APIs are unavailable or fail.

-The extension opens videos in new tabs for manual downloading rather than direct file downloads to comply with browser security policies.
+**Browser Method**: The browser method opens videos in new tabs for manual downloading to comply with browser security policies.